adamay909/logicTools/proofChecker/assets/markdown/help.md

 The following letters cannot be used for sentence, predicate, and term letters: v, V, U, and X.

-Inference rules must be specified by the abbreviations used in the text for the course.
+Inference rules must be specified by abbreviations (see README).

-Theorems, if allowed, must be specified by the abbreviations used in the text for the course.
+Theorems, if allowed, must be specified by abbreviations (see README).

-When you click on one of the buttons at the top, the editor will stop accepting further input.
-You can resume input by clicking on the editor window.

 If you need to start counting the lines at something other than 1, click on the first line number and you will be prompted for the desired number for the first line.

-The editor will reformat on the fly all lines you are not currently editing.
-Some optional brackets may be removed or inserted as the case may be for readability purposes.
-If the reformatting does not happen, there is something wrong with your input.